Hokianga: The arrival of the Europeans

 The lawyer and naturalist Sir Walter Lawry Buller was born in Hokianga in 1838.

 Within six days of the Waitangi signing, Governor Hobson, keen to secure full Ngāpuhi support, trekked across to the Māngungu Mission near Horeke where 3000 were waiting.
 The second signing of the Treaty of Waitangi took place on 12 February 1840.
 With the appropriate signatures (and a few inappropriate entries) Hobson could immediately claim support from the biggest tribe in the country.

 While the fate of the country was being signed into history, the axemen of Hokianga scarcely missed a beat.
 At any one time, as many as 20 ships could be loading Hokianga timber.
 Whole hillsides, suddenly bared of vegetation, began to slip into the harbour, choking its tributaries with mud.

-The relationship between Māori and Pākehā (European) settlers was frequently tense, never more so than during the Dog Tax War of the 1890s, which largely centred around Hokianga.
+The relationship between Māori and Pākehā (European) settlers was frequently tense, never more so than during the Dog Tax War of the 1890s, which was largely centred around Hokianga.

 By 1900, the bulk of the forest had sailed over the bar and the little topsoil that remained was turned to dairy farming for butter production.
-Most of the cream delivered to the Motukaraka Dairy Factory was carried there by a fleet of about fifty locally-built launches which criss-crossed the harbour daily, creating in the process a service for both passengers and freight.
+Most of the cream delivered to the Motukaraka Dairy Factory was carried there by a fleet of about fifty locally-built launches that criss-crossed the harbour daily, creating in the process a service for both passengers and freight.
 For half a century, the communities on both sides of the harbour were linked internally by sea transport, before improved roads in the 1950s finally displaced this energetic flotilla and the harbour once again divided the community.

 By 1914, a rustic telephone system linked some of the Hokianga communities with each other and with the outside world.
 A government-subsidised, weekly coastal shipping service ran between Onehunga and Hokianga, bringing in freight and taking away butter.

 The communities of Horeke and Rawene are the second- and third-oldest European settlements in New Zealand.
 Rawene is still the most important of the coastal settlements in the Hokianga and is where the base of Hokianga's community owned health services (Hauora Hokianga) is located, on top of the hill at the Hokianga Hospital.

 1918 influenza pandemic

 The influenza pandemic reached Hokianga in September 1918, and remote Waiotemarama was one of the first settlements to succumb.
 A soup kitchen was organised in each community.
-On the instructions of Dr George McCall Smith, the Surgeon Superintendent of Rawene Hospital, mounted and armed guards stood at all crossroads to turn back would-be visitors and thus restrict the spread of the disease between settlements.
-Travellers wishing to enter Hokianga were simply stopped at the boundary.
+On the instructions of George McCall Smith, the Surgeon Superintendent of Rawene Hospital, mounted and armed guards stood at all crossroads to turn back would-be visitors and thus restrict the spread of the disease between settlements.
+Travellers wishing to enter Hokianga were stopped at the boundary.
 The rule was simple: anyone could leave, but no one could enter.

 The local epidemic lasted six weeks and a significant number died.
 Each community attended to its own, and mass burials were commonplace.
-Few Maori deaths were recorded – the true impact of the epidemic on Maori is unknown.
+Few Maori deaths were recorded; the true impact of the epidemic on Maori is unknown.